HeimgardTechnologiesAS/homecontrol-mqtt/examples_rpi_pc/README.md

 # Examples
 This folder holds several examples, feel free to use these as you please.

-## Arduino subfolder
-Holds examples that can be compiled and run using the Arduino IDE, thus these run on NodeMCU, ESP32 and others in addition to Arduino.
-Others have not been tested by us.
-Note that Arduino does not have the capacity to do encryption.

 ## rPi subfolder
 Holds examples for how to run the software on a Raspberry Pi OS (replaces Raspian OS).
 As this is based on Debian the examples will also compile and run on a Ubuntu PC, although the wiringPi library that controls the GPIO pins might cause issues.
 Generally the pc examples also work on the rPi.